bitsy-ai/printnanny-webapp/clients/python/docs/InterestEnum.md

 # InterestEnum

-* `printnanny` - Subscribe to PrintNanny news and development updates * `sdwire` - Get notified when SDWire is back in stock
+* `printnanny` - Subscribe to PrintNanny news and development updates * `sdwire` - Get notified when SDWire is back in stock * `rpi4_kit` - Get notified when Raspberry Pi 4 kits are available

 ## Properties
 Name | Type | Description | Notes